*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Green tea can actually help reduce your feelings of hunger.
 That would seem like a pretty great thing to have handy when you are going long periods of time without eating anything.
 There are 2 major reasons that green tea is believed to suppress hunger.

+Caffeine and Catechins.
 Caffeine has long been studied for a variety of reasons.
 Some good, some bad.
 It is a drug that helps your body suppress hunger and help you control your appetite more effectively.
 This is ideal when fasting and a huge bonus for green tea.

 Similarly, Catechins seem to boost metabolism and help reduce fat in your body according to studies.
 The reduction of fat is one of the biggest reasons to use intermittent fasting as a dietary strategy.

-The ability for green tea to reduce fat in your body makes it such an ideal and wonderful drink to have at any time but makes it particularly great to drink during your fasting window.
+The ability of green tea to reduce fat in your body makes it such an ideal and wonderful drink to have at any time but makes it particularly great to drink during your fasting window.
 Many other studies have helped to confirm this link between catechins and reducing fat.

 Feel the Burn